 You can file either of these types of lawsuits in state or federal court, but one method might make more sense for your personal circumstances.
 Alternatively, you might consider filing a settlement fund claim.

 Each of these options can help victims recover compensation, although how much money you can get and how long the process will take varies.
-Your Zantac lawyer can help determine which legal route might make the most sense for you, and they can handle all the details of your claim.
+Your Zantac lawyer can help determine which legal route might make the most sense for you, and they can handle all the details of your Zantac lawsuit claim.

-Whatever legal option you choose, your attorney can help you complete and submit all of the paperwork required for a drug injury claim, and they can help you gather the evidence needed to build a solid case.
+Whatever legal option you choose, your Zantact attorney can help you complete and submit all of the paperwork required for a drug injury claim, and they can help you gather the evidence needed to build a solid case.
 They can also help advise you at every stage of your case, answer any questions you might have, and advocate on your behalf.

-Potential Damages You Could Recover in a Zantac Lawsuit
+What Are the Potential Damages You Could Recover in a Zantac Lawsuit

 The experienced product liability lawyers as Davis, Saperstein & Salomon, P.C. focus on helping victims seek maximum compensation for their injuries caused by dangerous and defective drugs.
 This is why we don’t charge clients unless and until we secure compensation for them.